Updated on by Hayley Brown

 How do you build a knowledge library of SaaS documentation for all?

 Before building your knowledge base it is important to understand the purpose or role it will play within your business.
 Whether it is designed for customers, employees or both and where the information gaps that need to be filled are.
-These gaps can be found through your customers or employees most asked questions, and what information gaps would exist if members of the team left the organisation.
+These gaps can be found in your customer’s or employees’ most-asked questions.
+As well as what information gaps would exist if members of the team left the organisation.

-Once a decision has been made about the purpose of the knowledge base and who it is for you’ll have to decide on the type of knowledge base you want.
-An internal or external knowledge base, as described above.
+Once a decision has been made about the purpose of the knowledge base and who it is for you’ll have to decide on the type you’ll want.
+Either, an internal or external knowledge base, as described above.

 Then you will need to develop the structure of your SaaS knowledge base.
 When designing your structure you want to keep in mind that your users want to be able to quickly and easily access what they are searching for.
 Making your knowledge base accessible and searchable is fundamental to help make it intuitive for your users.
 The structure of your knowledge base can be determined by the type of base you need.

 For example, Cyclr’s knowledge base or Embedded iPaaS Product Documentation is designed around the console itself.
-With the documentation running in order of how you would use the product, from introduction, to integration builds, to connector guides.
-Other notable elements you could include would be an FAQ section, and a support contact if in the case they cannot find the information they need from the knowledge base.
+The documentation runs in the order of how you would use the product.
+For instance, from introduction to integration builds, to connector guides.
+Other notable elements to include would be an FAQ section.
+As well as a support contact if they cannot find the information they need from the knowledge base.

-Recently Cyclr has launched a gated community site for customers, that includes a question and answer forum, documentation, and video tutorials from the console.
-This is an extension of our documentation and further development to our knowledge base.
+Recently, Cyclr launched a gated community site for customers.
+The community includes a question-and-answer forum, documentation, and video tutorials from the console.
+This is an extension of our documentation and further development of our knowledge base.

 Demystifying the Technical

-When producing content for your SaaS knowledge base, you’ll want to get the relevant information from the experts.
+When producing content for your SaaS knowledge base, you’ll want to get relevant information from the experts.
 Those who have made, and regularly use the software to share their knowledge on the best ways to use it.
 Tips and tricks that save customers time, practical examples that demonstrate a complicated step.
-Your SaaS product documentation is in some ways an extension of your blog (if you have one) but can dive deeper into technical language.
+Your SaaS product documentation is in some ways an extension of your blog (if you have one).
+It can dive deeper into technical language.

-We have previously spoken to our own development team about the do’s and don’ts of API documentation.
-For them it is important that the documentation to be maintained regularly and that it is kept up to date.
+We have previously spoken to our own development team about the dos and don’ts of API documentation.
+For them, it is important that the documentation is maintained regularly and that it is kept up to date.
 The format is well laid out and easy to navigate, with the required parameters for a request to be successful, and the inclusion of examples.

-Walkthroughs and tutorials are other aspects that make good knowledge base articles, support sections with additional questions is useful as it shows how quickly they are responded to.
+Walkthroughs and tutorials are other aspects that make good knowledge base articles.
+As well as support sections with additional questions are useful as it shows how quickly they are responded to.
 This is a good indicator of how often the documentation is maintained.
 They found it important for sections, such as authentication, to be concise and guide you through each step smoothly.

-Ultimately it is important to keep in mind your potential users and make sure your SaaS knowledge base is as customer centric to their needs as possible.
+Ultimately, it is important to keep in mind your potential users.
+Then make sure your SaaS knowledge base is as customer-centric to their needs as possible.

 Tools available to build your knowledge base

-There are a variety of knowledge base software available for you to build your own visual knowledge base.
+There is a variety of knowledge base software available for you to build your own.

-All of which come with common features such as categorisation, search feature, text editing and customisable options.
-They provide effective storage, increased productivity, employee or customer onboarding potential, improved customer experience, and an impressive consistency.
+All of these come with common features such as categorisation, search feature, text editing and customisable options.
+They provide effective storage, increased productivity, employee or customer onboarding potential, improved customer experience, and impressive consistency.

-There are also Open Source alternatives such as OpenAPI (Swagger), and Postman which are toolsets that simplify API testing and development for users.
+There are also Open Source alternatives such as OpenAPI (Swagger), and Postman.
+Both are toolsets that simplify API testing and development for users.
 They are designed to help developers and teams deliver great APIs.
 The tools generate and maintain your API documentation, and ensure it stays up-to-date as your API evolves.
 Documentation for existing APIs can also be auto-generated from an API definition.
-The self documenting tools deliver high quality documentation that developers want to work with, and provide easy to learn APIs that perform as expected.
+The self-documenting tools deliver high-quality documentation that developers want to work with and provide easy-to-learn APIs that perform as expected.

-Reasons for API documentation are that they work as accurate references capable of describing the API thoroughly and to act as a teaching tool and guide to help users get familiar with the API.
+Reasons for API documentation are that they work as accurate references capable of describing the API thoroughly.
+As well as acts as a teaching tool and guide to help users get familiar with the API.
 Information includes functions, return types and classes.

 The importance of having a knowledge base for your SaaS

-Developing and having a comprehensive knowledge base of SaaS documentation is important as it empowers your customers to search and solve any questions they may have.
+Developing and having a comprehensive knowledge base of SaaS documentation is important.
+This is because it empowers your customers to search and solve any questions they may have.

-A SaaS knowledge base has the potential to enhance a customers experience as they can increase their productivity with quick to find information.
-A knowledge hub can also compliment employee or customer onboarding.
-Through the inclusion of practical examples and first hand knowledge it can provide extra help for either employees or customers in the early stages of their involvement with the product.
+A SaaS knowledge base has the potential to enhance a customer’s experience.
+They can increase their productivity with quick-to-find information.
+A knowledge hub can also complement employee or customer onboarding.
+Through the inclusion of practical examples and first-hand knowledge, it can provide extra help for either employees or customers in the early stages of their involvement with the product.

-A knowledge base, if well maintained and kept up to date by knowledge management, is an excellent storage solution for all company knowledge and history.
+A knowledge base, if well maintained and kept up to date is an excellent storage solution for all company knowledge and history.
 They can not only support your customers but add value to their experience on your website, with your SaaS application and brand.